Student Rights and Responsibilities:

 County College of Morris has the following responsibilities:

-- Ensure that University courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings.
+- Ensure that college courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings.

-- Provide information regarding policies and procedures to students with disabilities and assure its availability in accessible formats upon request.
+- Provide information regarding policies and procedures to disabled students and assure its availability in accessible formats upon request.

-- Provide reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids for students with disabilities upon a timely request by a student.
+- Provide accommodations, academic adjustments, and/or auxiliary aids for disabled students upon a timely request by a student.

-- Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.
+- Maintain appropriate confidentiality of records and communication concerning disabled students except where disclosure is required by law or authorized by the student.

-- Ensure students with disabilities who self-identify and meet college criteria for eligibility to receive reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as based upon the individualâ€™s need.
+- Ensure disabled students who self-identify and meet college criteria for eligibility to receive accommodations, academic adjustments, and/or auxiliary aids as based upon the individualâ€™s need.

 - Ensure confidentiality of all information pertaining to a studentâ€™s disability.

-- Inform students with disabilities of college policies and procedures for filing a formal grievance through internal offices and/or through external agencies (e.g., Office of Civil Rights).
+- Inform disabled students of college policies and procedures for filing a formal grievance through internal offices and/or through external agencies (e.g., Office of Civil Rights).

 - Interact with faculty as is appropriate to support accommodations.